ovh/docs/pages/cloud/storage/ceph_faq/guide.en-gb.md

 No - at the moment it is not possible.

 ## Can I deploy a filesystem over my Cloud Disk Array?
-If yes which ones?
 You can enable CephFS using API to have fully managed distributed filestystem.